austin-rt/useMemo/README.md

 </blockquote>
 </br>

 If we provide a small value to the `number` input, we'll see that our React app behaves as expected.
 It snappily renders the result.
-However, as we increase the value of our input, we notice that the app still provides the desired output, but it takes increasingly longer to render.
+However, as we increase the value of our input, we notice that while the app still provides the desired output, it takes increasingly longer to render.

 ## Why is This Happening?